-In Jacksonville, acid staining has become one of the most preferred ways of transforming dull and gray concrete slabs into an attractive work of art.
-Other people call it colored concrete or acid stained concrete.
-Many designers, builders, and homeowners are fascinated by the appeal of acid staining on the floors or concrete slabs due to its exquisite and unique outcome.
-More so, it allows different color mixes and techniques to suit your color schemes; or even a clever contrast.
+Around Jacksonville, acid staining has become one of the most preferred ways of transforming dull and gray concrete slabs into an attractive work of art.
+Some call it colored concrete or acid stained concrete.
+Many designers, builders, and homeowners are fascinated by the appeal of acid staining on the floors or concrete slabs due to it's unique patterns.
+More so, it allows different color mixes and techniques to match your color schemes; or even a clever contrast.

 Chemically stained concrete flooring is highly favored by major players in the building and construction industry because acid staining produces surfaces that are cost effective, easy to maintain and attractive.
 Hence it promotes the newest focus in the industry – organic designs.
 Many commercial painting services offer acid staining to high-end clients.

 Most acid staining are achieved by a combination of water, acid-soluble metallic salts, and hydrochloric acid.
 The mixture works through a chemical reaction with the hydrated lime in the stain to produce amazing color in the concrete.